 The committee concluded Inglis had changed or made up the offer to create the impression that his story about receiving offers on the property was true, then made “false statements” to both his co-listing agent and the real estate council about it.

 When Inglis found out about the investigation, he called the co-listing agent and left her a phone message, according to the panel’s written reasons, saying, “So if you really want to get blackballed you’ve gone to the right person because trust me I wield a bigger bat than you do.”
 The message continued: “So you’re off my books as far as ever doing a deal.
 I will never, ever, ever process one of your offers ever.
 So you’re done.”

 Read the full article here.

+Not factored in on that list: cost of living or incomes.
 Read the full article over at the CBC.

-Read the full article over at the Financial Post.
+Read the full article over at the National Post.

 As Dave puts it “Imagine if they were concerned about housing for locals.“